 The statistical unit is the person.
 Data are disseminated as integer numbers.

-This dataset shows national estimates of the number of eligible voters in the European Parliament elections which will be held on 6-9 June 2024.
-Each Member State decides on which specific date during this period to hold elections.
+This dataset shows national estimates of the number of eligible voters in the European Parliament elections held on 6-9 June 2024.
+Each Member State decided on which specific date during this period to hold elections.

-The following countries will hold the 2024 European Parliament elections on the specified date between 6 and 9 June 2024 (a country can hold elections on more than one day):
+The following countries held the 2024 European Parliament elections on the specified date between 6 and 9 June 2024 (a country can hold elections on more than one day):

 6 June 2024: the Netherlands.